dshanske/syndication-links/readme.md

 ## Upgrade Notice ##

+### Version 3.0.5 ###

+Upgrade to this version moves the location of stored syndication links to match the changes in the Micropub plugin.
+Recommend that all users back up prior to upgrade in the event of accidental corruption.

 ### Version 3.0 ###

 Version 3.0 removes the two sets of icon fonts in favor of SVG icons.
 If this is a concern, do not upgrade at this time.
 Version 3.0 also removes